Skip to main content

 Sources & References

-3. Rothschild, D. (2009).
+4. Rothschild, D. (2009).
 "Forecasting Elections: Comparing Prediction Markets, Polls, and Their Biases."
 Public Opinion Quarterly..
-Cross-market efficiency and pricing discrepancies between prediction markets and sportsbooks for political events have been studied empirically.
+Cross-market efficiency and pricing differences between prediction venues and other forecasting tools have been studied empirically.

 Key Takeaways